blazino17/Blaise-obidinnu/README.md

 - 💼I’m looking for help with open-source projects,internships, and entry-level opportunities.
 -😊core aspect - containerization using technologies like Docker, kubernetes.
 - 😊continous integration and deployment
-- 😊terraform, azure Devops, Ansible, jenkins, microservices, infrastructure as code.
--😊AWS, Azure and Google Cloud.
+- 😊terraform, azure Devops, Ansible, jenkins, microservices, infrastructure as code, Git versioning -😊AWS, Azure and Google Cloud.